Get

 Feline eyes come in several colors: orange, yellow, hazel, blue, green, and copper.
 But white cats typically have eyes that are blue, gold, or copper, though some have eyes of different colors.

 All kittens are born with blue eyes; it’s the way feline eyes appear before pigmentation develops.
 Kittens’ eyes start to change colors when they’re around 4 to 8 weeks old.
 Darker eyes have more melanin and therefore, reflect less light.
-The gene that reduces melanin production also impacts feline eyes, which is why white cats often have blue eyes.
+The same gene that prevents pigment in the coat can also affect eye color, which is why many white cats have blue eyes.

 3. They’re Sometimes Deaf

-Anywhere from 65% to 85% of white cats with blue eyes are born deaf.
+Anywhere from 40% to 80% of white cats with blue eyes are born deaf, depending on whether one or both eyes are blue.
 The gene that creates that gorgeous white fur is linked to feline deafness.
 Most deaf cats live happy and healthy lives, and they often navigate the world quite well by relying on their other feline super-senses, such as smell and vibrations picked up through their paws and whiskers.

 Deaf cats usually fare better indoors, as their lack of hearing can make them vulnerable to predators when enjoying unsupervised outdoor time.